-If you know about your class cancellation long enough in advance, contact the relevant Department Chair (or the Dean if a Chair is not appointed) and propose an appropriate substitute teacher, or ask for appointing a substitute teacher for you.
-The substitute teacher must be confirmed by the Department Chair.
+If you know about your class cancellation long enough in advance, contact the relevant Department Chair (or the Dean if a Chair is not appointed) and propose an appropriate substitute instructor, or ask for appointing a substitute instructor for you.
+The substitute instructor must be confirmed by the Department Chair.

-If you and the substitute teacher don't agree on a different compensation, then CZK 1000 (gross) is transferred from your pay to the substitute teacher's pay for every class hour (50 min.) substituted.
+If you and the substitute instructor don't agree on different compensation, then CZK 1000 (gross) is transferred from your pay to the substitute instructor's pay for every class hour (50 min.) substituted.
 Please inform the Department Chair if a different compensation was agreed on.

-The Department Chair is obliged to inform the School Dean about the substitution and the Director for Budgeting about the compensation setting.
+The Department Chair is obliged to inform the School Dean about the substitution and the Chief Financial Officer about the compensation setting.

-1 REMINDER: For brevity, in this Handbook we use the term "Dean" to denote School Dean, Associate Deans and/or Assistant Deans Specific issues and processes will be handled by the appropriate person, according to the division of responsibilities.
+1 REMINDER: For brevity, in this Handbook we use the term "Dean" to denote School Dean, Associate Deans and/or Assistant Deans.
+Specific issues and processes will be handled by the appropriate person, according to the division of responsibilities.